You are currently viewing F.E. Partridge Rubber Company: Changing The Face Of the Retail Tire Market

 Innovations

 However, the company did more than borrow from other companies.
-In 1917, the company showed its desire to innovate coming up with a patent for a “non-skid” tire.
+In 1917, the company showed its desire to innovate, creating a patent for a “non-skid” tire.
 They also made certain to patent their trademarks beyond Canada and the United States.
 The Partridge trademark was registered as far as New Zealand.
 India Rubber World in 1920 described the Partridge Rubber Company, Ltd. trademark accordingly:

 Representation of a tire with a partridge standing within the lower part — pneumatic and solid tires, inner tubes, casings, tire accessories, mechanical rubber goods, druggists’ sundries, and all other goods manufactured from India rubber and gutta goods than no 40.”